joshuamiron/labMoviesApp/README.md

 #### People List Sorting & Filtering

-> People can be filtering by name or sorted alphabetically or by popularity.

-![][People_Filtering]

-> People can be filtering by name or sorted alphabetically or by popularity.
+> People can be filtered by name or sorted alphabetically or by popularity.

 ![][People_Filtering]